 - 4.3.1 A clearance is required for applicable work on high voltage apparatus connected to CNP transmission lines when switching at the remote end of a CNP transmission line is necessary.
 Clearances are also issued when the Customer and CNP will be working on apparatus within the same isolated area at the Customer's facilities.
-Each party will be issued an individual clearance. - 4.3.2 The Customer will request a clearance from the RTO System Controller when required.
+Each party will be issued an individual clearance. - 4.3.2 The Customer shall request a clearance from the RTO System Controller when required.
 Personnel authorized by CNP will perform either "trip & hold" or "check for trip & hold" on necessary devices before a clearance will be issued. - 4.3.3 A clearance cannot be released by anyone other than the person to whom it was issued unless uncontrollable circumstances make that impossible.
 In this situation, the person's supervisor may, after informing each member of the crew that such action is being taken, contact the RTO System Controller to release the clearance.
-For field personnel shift changes, the person assuming the leadership of the work will be issued a new clearance and the person to whom the clearance was originally issued will then release the clearance.

-4.4 Grounding

-- 4.4.1 CNP issues clearances indicating that high voltage devices have been opened, locked, and tagged to prevent the devices from operating.
-The Customer will verify that the apparatus is de-energized before protective grounding is attached or work on high voltage facilities begins. - 4.4.2 The Customer is responsible for assuring that protective grounds are installed on all de-energized electrical apparatus before applicable work is performed on it.
-When more than one party (e.g., the Customer and CNP) will be working on apparatus within the same isolated area at the Customer's facilities, each party will install their own individual grounds before applicable work is performed. - 4.4.3 Work may be performed on the control circuits and mechanisms of a device without grounding the apparatus - if such work can be performed without risk of contact with primary voltages.
-Grounds may be temporarily removed if required by testing procedures. - 4.4.4 Before a grounding device is attached to any conductor, that conductor will first be tested to confirm that it is de-energized.
-Grounds will be placed such that the operation of a switching device cannot remove their protection. - 4.4.5 The clamps and conductors of grounding devices will be designed for the available fault current.
+For field personnel shift changes, the person assuming the leadership of the work will be issued a new clearance and the person to whom the clearance was originally issued will then release the clearance. - 4.4 Grounding - 4.4.1 CNP issues clearances indicating that high voltage devices have been opened, locked, and tagged to prevent the devices from operating.
+The Customer shall verify that the apparatus is de-energized before protective grounding is attached or work on high voltage facilities begins. - 4.4.2 The Customer shall install protective grounds on all de-energized electrical apparatus before applicable work is performed on it.
+When more than one party (e.g., the Customer and CNP) will be working on apparatus within the same isolated area at the Customer's facilities, each party shall install their own individual grounds before applicable work is performed. - 4.4.3 Work may be performed on the control circuits and mechanisms of a device without grounding the apparatus, if such work can be performed without risk of contact with primary voltages.
+Grounds may be temporarily removed if required by testing procedures. - 4.4.4 Before a grounding device is attached to any conductor, the conductor shall first be tested to confirm that it is de-energized.
+Grounds shall be placed such that the operation of a switching device cannot remove their protection. - 4.4.5 The clamps and conductors of grounding devices shall be designed for the available fault current.
 Grounding devices must be inspected for broken strands and loose connections.
-The surface of the ground clamps must be clean of corrosion and oxides. - 4.4.6 Grounding devices for transmission voltage conductors must be installed and removed with the use of applicable live line tools.
-Grounding devices must always be securely connected at the ground end before connection is made to the conductor.
-Grounds must always be removed by first detaching the connection at the conductor and, then, detaching the connection at the ground end.
-When grounding to a steel structure, the ground must not be applied to a flat surface unless an appropriate flat surface clamp is used.
+The surface of the ground clamps shall be clean of corrosion and oxides.